flrogerw/auth_demo/README.md

 An Express web server using Swagger(OAS3) to define, validate and serve the NelNet Authorization API endpoints.
 This demo includes both a code documentation UI created using JSDoc as well as a generic Express/SwaggerUI interface where you can interact with the server.
 While the AWS calls are mocked, both endpoints on the server are fully functional as are the tests.
+I purposely used Javascript Promises to replicate making actual calls to AWS and to implement the async/await methodology.
 Both of these interfaces can be accessed using the links listed below once the container is up and running.
 This demo runs within a Docker container but testing is done within the local environment.